-On this day, February 22 in 1832, the first burial was held in Dublin's Glasnevin Cemetery.
+On this day, February 22, 1832, the first burial was held in Dublin's Glasnevin Cemetery.
 While the ground was consecrated and opened to the public the previous day, Michael Carey from Francis Street in Dublin was the first person to be laid to rest there aged just 11 years old.

 Dublin’s Glasnevin Cemetery is the final resting place of many famous Irish people.
 Opened in the 1830s with high walls and seven watchtowers that were to be manned by armed guards to deter bodysnatchers, the cemetery is practically a 'Who’s Who' of key historical figures.

 However, the site doesn’t only hold the graves of the famous.
 Nearly 800,000 people have been buried in Glasnevin in unmarked mass graves due to the enormous death toll from the Great Famine of the 1840s and a later cholera epidemic.